 So you want to know more . . .

-Nice to meet you, beauty!
-I’m Jolinda and I’m thrilled that you’re here.
+Nice to meet you beautiful!
+I’m Jolinda, and I’m thrilled that you’re here.

 If you’re anything like me, you love a good about page.
 I mean, if you’re thinking about working with someone you just met online, it’s only natural that you want to know a little bit more.
 Am I right?

 My official bio is at the end of the page, but if you’re curious about who I really am (beyond all of my degrees, certifications and that shiny magazine cover to my left), grab a cuppa and take your time.